Pisces-Project/Pisces-Geometry/README.rst

 Acknowledgment
 --------------

-If you use Pisces for academic work, please include a statement in your publication similar to:
+If you use PyMetric for academic work, please include a statement in your publication similar to:

-    Initial conditions were generated using PyMetric (version), an initial conditions generator for astrophysical simulations, developed by Eliza Diggins and available at https://github.com/Pisces-Project/PyMetric
+    This work made use of PyMetric, a geometry and mathematics framework for computational physics, developed by Eliza Diggins and available at https://github.com/Pisces-Project/PyMetric

 .. |docs| image:: https://img.shields.io/badge/docs-latest-brightgreen